-The Group is exposed to foreign currency fluctuations on foreign currency assets/ liabilities and certain Highly Probable Forecast Exposures (HPFE) denominated in foreign currency.
-The Group follows established risk management policies, including the use of derivatives to hedge foreign currency assets/ liabilities and HPFE.
-The Group regularly reviews its foreign exchange forward positions both on a standalone basis and in conjunction with its underlying foreign currency related exposures.
-Hence, the movement in Mark to Market (MTM) of the hedge contracts undertaken for such exposures is likely to be offset by contra movements in the underlying exposures values.
-However, till the point of time that the HPFE becomes an onbalance sheet exposure, the changes in MTM of the hedge contracts will impact the Balance Sheet of the Group.
-The Group monitors the potential risk arising out of the market factors like exchange rates on a regular basis.
+The Group is exposed to foreign currency fluctuations on foreign currency assets/ liabilities and forecasted cash flows denominated in foreign currency.
+The Group follows established risk management policies, including the use of derivatives to hedge foreign currency assets/ liabilities and foreign currency forecasted cash flows.
 The counter party in these derivative instruments is a bank and the Group considers the risks of non-performance by the counterparty as non-material.
-For on balance sheet exposures, the Group monitors the risks on net unhedged exposures.